nyaruka/goflow/docs/docs.md

 ## join(array, delimiter)

-Joins the passed in `array` of strings with the passed in `delimeter`
+Joins the passed in `array` of strings with the passed in `delimiter`

 ```objectivec